fastapi/fastapi/backend/README.md

 Add and modify tasks to the Celery worker in `./backend/app/worker.py`.

+### VS Code

+There are already configurations in place to run the backend through the VS Code debugger, so that you can use breakpoints, pause and explore variables, etc.

+The setup is also already configured so you can run the tests through the VS Code Python tests tab.

 ### Docker Compose Override

 During development, you can change Docker Compose settings that will only affect the local development environment in the file `docker-compose.override.yml`.